-Radio and TV – appearances include BBC Radio 3 Late Junction Sessions and In Tune, Radio 4 Series ‘The Fair Maid of Perth, Jools Holland, Jonathan Ross Show, Radio 1 and 2 with Goldfrapp and FitkinWall.
-She features in the 2017 animated film Loving Vincent, and on Ben Wheatley’s Sightseers as well as on John Lunn’s soundtrack for the BBC series The White Queen.
+Radio and TV appearances include BBC Radio 3 Late Junction Sessions and In Tune, Radio 4 and Jools Holland.
+She features in ‘Loving Vincent’, and on Ben Wheatley’s ‘Sightseers’ and John Lunn’s soundtrack for the BBC series ‘The White Queen’.

 Ruth has recorded for EMI, Mercury Music, Sony BMG, GFR, Bedroom Community and Universal.

 ‘Ruth Wall performed some of the most extraordinary folk, baroque, tango, medieval and contemporary music I have ever heard.’